CogComp/cogcomp-nlpy/README.rst

 -----------------------------
 By default,

-* If you have downloaded the models through command `python -m sioux download`, this tool will be running the pipeline locally, with all the annotators disabled.
+* If you have downloaded the models through command :code:`python -m sioux download`, this tool will be running the pipeline locally, with all the annotators disabled.
 * If you haven't downloaded the models, it will be communicating with a default remote pipeline server.

 If you want to change specific behaviors, such as activating or deactivating specific components, you can specify the parameters while initializing pipeliner module.